Whether you are only in Old San Juan for a few hours or an entire week, these are the sights that you won’t want to miss while you are here.

 8. Sunset Sailing on the Bay

-For an impressive view of Old San Juan’s harbor, take a sunset catamaran sailing tour through the bay.
+For an impressive view of Old San Juan’s harbor, take a sunset sailing tour through the bay on the Amazing Grace, a top sail schooner, the same type used to fight the British in the American war for independence and the War of 1812.
 Experience Fort El Morro’s grandeur and savor the colors and history of an active old city from a distance.
 This is the largest bay in the Caribbean and one of the most important ports in the western hemisphere.

 9. Bicycle Rental